 Angèle Dubeau, O.C., C.Q.

-An artist of rare versatility considered one of the most prominent violin virtuosos in Canada.
-For more than 35 years, Angèle Dubeau has led a dazzling career in the great concert halls of the world.
-While her virtuosity and musicality have seduced critics, the public has adopted Dubeau for her uncommon gifts as a communicator and her outstanding ability to connect with it.
-Her virtuosity and musicality have garnered many prizes over the years, and she is one of the rare classical violinists in the world to have been awarded gold records.
-She has already sold over 500,000 albums in her career.
+One of the most prominent violin virtuosos of her generation, Angèle Dubeau has been leading an exceptional career for almost 40 years in the great concert halls of the world.
+While her virtuosity and musicality have seduced critics, the public has adopted Dubeau for her uncommon gifts as a communicator and her outstanding ability to connect with.
+She has garnered many awards over the years, and she is one of the rare classical violinists in the world to have been awarded gold records.
+Her album sales have surpassed 500,000 albums during her career.

 Whether standing alone, in front of an orchestra, or in the intimacy of chamber repertoire with La Pietà, Angèle Dubeau continues to move and astonish us, while wanting only one thing: to start again.